smhlana/dotnet-api-cosmosdb/README.md

 ## Create an Azure Cosmos DB Account
 To create an Azure Cosmos DB account, first ensure you have an active Microsoft Azure account.
 Then, log on to the Azure portal.

-Next, from the menu or Azure Services, select Create a resource.
+Next, from the menu or Azure Services, select **Create a resource**.

 ![Create resource](https://user-images.githubusercontent.com/11193045/112723983-d5de4480-8f19-11eb-9512-09f7f530a609.PNG)

-On the new page, type Azure Cosmos DB on the search bar and select it from the list that appears, then select Create on the next page.
+On the new page, type **Azure Cosmos DB** on the search bar and select it from the list that appears, then select **Create** on the next page.

 ![search and select](https://user-images.githubusercontent.com/11193045/112724333-7f720580-8f1b-11eb-8484-0152057c5c60.png)

-Under the Basics tab, fill in the required settings:
+Under the **Basics** tab, fill in the required settings:

 - **Subscription** – Select the Azure subscription you want to use for this account
 - **Resource Group** – Select the resource group or Create new with a unique name